Most of them lost nearly all their possessions in the 2013-14 flood. Many consist of only 3 or 4 families making it infeasible to support a school.

 To help the indigenous tribes to develop safe water sources and educational opportunities for the communities within the Pilon Lajas Indigenous Reserve and so to preserve their native culture.

 The image above was taken in a different region in the Bolivian Rainforest.
 Several decades ago, it was pristine forest also.
 This is what the tribes living in the Pilon Lajas Indigenous Reserve hope to prevent.
-They believe an Adventure Resort is the best way to preserve the forest yet survive in the modern world.
+They believe that education is the key to the preservation of the forest and for their survival in the modern world.

 Please click the button below to donate $5.00.

 The consensus of the indigenous tribes living in the Bolivian Amazon basin is threefold: Primary school children can be taken by boat to centrally located schools serving a number of communities.
 Secondary school students can be accommodated at boarding schools at locations a day or so from their homes and scholarships should be funded for those indigenous people desiring advanced study in order to live today yet save their indigenous cultures.